 Despite the fact that MyFitnessPal was acquired by Under Armor in 2015, they are still working tirelessly to serve their customers.
 As fitness continues to take off and fitness trackers like the FitBit and Apple Watch become more commonplace, the sky continues to be the limit for this fitness powerhouse.

-For those who are hoping to get involved in the fitness world for themselves, MyFitnessPal is an excellent example of putting users first and creating a great customer experience for all.
+For those who are hoping to get involved in the fitness world for themselves, the MyFitnessPal app is an excellent example of putting users first and creating a great customer experience for all.
 Do this for yourself and you’ll never have to worry about customer retention marketing or other ways of reducing churn rate again.